 Adding a strawberry or a walnut to your daily fare is dead easy, but giving some of these up is not going to be simple.
 Do it gradually, keeping in mind that too much salt tops the list.

 You must have salt in your diet but, if you eat out a lot, the chances are that you are way over the limit.
 That means a high risk of heart, stroke and diabetes.
 Think about it before you buy a packet of crisps.

-Too little polyunsaturated fat is perhaps one of the more controversial findings as does not distinguish between the omega oils; it comes in low down at 2.3% of unnecessary deaths from cardiometabolic disease.
+Too little polyunsaturated fat is perhaps one of the more controversial findings as this research does not distinguish between the omega oils; it comes in low down at 2.3% of unnecessary deaths from cardiometabolic disease.
 Certainly the emphasis is on getting away from saturated fat.

 However the role of monounsaturated fat as in olive oil and avocados is not mentioned, and canola which is very high in the poly omega-3 alpha linolenic acid (ALA) is not commented on either.

-But NO ONE gainsays the value of monounsaturated extra virgin olive oil, or the oil in wild salmon; they are king and queen of the fats, head and
+But no one gainsays the value of monounsaturated extra-virgin olive oil, or that from wild salmon; they are king and queen of the fats, head and

-If you find it slipping from the consciousness, start drawing up a list of friends and family who are on the heart stroke diabetes list.
+If you find it slipping from the consciousness, start drawing up a list of friends and family who are on the heart, stroke and diabetes list.
 Ask anyone of them just how much time is taken up by their disease; and what they would have done differently if only they had known.